cseelus/vim-colors-lanai/README.md

 A dark color scheme for VIM with bright and classy colors.

+Clean and easy on the eyes, yet its strong colors make it suitable to code even in the darkest nights (dark background) and the fiercest sun (light background).

-Please use some plugin like [CSApprox](http://www.vim.org/scripts/script.php?script_id=2390) to make this work smoothly in a 256 colors or even 88 colors terminal.
+Please use some plugin like [CSApprox](http://www.vim.org/scripts/script.php?script_id=2390) to make this work smoothly in 256 colors or even 88 colors terminals.

 ![Screenshot with Ruby code and dark background](https://raw.github.com/cseelus/vim-colors-lanai/master/vim-colors-lanai_preview.png)
-Screenshot with Ruby code and dark background
+###### Screenshot with Ruby code and dark background

 ![Screenshot with Ruby code and light background](https://raw.github.com/cseelus/vim-colors-lanai/master/vim-colors-lanai_light_preview.png)
-Screenshot with Ruby code and light background
+###### Screenshot with Ruby code and light background

-## Adjusted highlightings for these plugins
+## Highlightings for these plugins

 - GitGutter
 - PlainTasks (.todo)